Der grosse Sommer: Cast

-Plot (excerpt)
+Plot

 Anton Sommer (Mathias Gnädinger) is retired and lives quietly in the countryside.
 Once a popular Swiss wrestler, Sommer now tinkers with his bottle ships and wants to be left alone.
-However, Hiro (Loïc Sho Güntensperger) does not respect Sommer's seclusive live.
+However, Hiro (Loïc Sho Güntensperger) does not respect Sommer's wish to live a seclusive life.
 When Hiro's grandmother, the owner of Sommer's apartment, unexpectedly dies, the boy asks Sommer to accompany him to the south of Japan where Hiro intends to attend a school for Sumo wrestlers.
-Sommer does not intend to fulfill Hiro's wish, concluded with his past.
-But the little boy is just as stubborn as Sommer; after Hiro threatens him with terminating his lease, the old man fulfills the boy's wish.
-Sommer leaves Switzerland for the first time in his life, and the two travel to Japan to start developing a strong friendship.
+Sommer does not plan to fulfill Hiro's wish, as he is done with his past.
+But the little boy is just as stubborn as Sommer; after Hiro to terminate his lease, the old man agrees to go with him.
+Sommer leaves Switzerland for the first time in his life and the two travel to Japan and start to develop a strong friendship.